andemsuresh/Kubernetes-Installation-on-Ubuntu-20.04-LTS/README.md

 ```
 > Install Docker and Kubernetes packages.
 ``
-# if you want to know the laest kubelet , kubeadm and kubectl versions run below commands
+# if you want to know the latest kubelet , kubeadm and kubectl versions run below commands

-apt update
+> apt update

-apt-cache madison kubeadm
+> apt-cache madison kubeadm

 # find the latest 1.24 version in the list
 # it should look like 1.24.x-00, where x is the latest patch